Zhi-en/ModbusRTUSlaveMulti/README.md

 # Release Notes
+*Note that version 1.1.0 has a breaking change in the software from version 1.0.0 refer to release notes below*

+v 1.2.0: include function code 23 for atomic read and write where holding is written to and input is read from.
+Message format from master is:
+Description         size        e.g. dec    e.g. hex
+Slave Address       1 byte      1           0x01
+Function code       1 byte      23          0x17
+Read register       2 byte      0           0x0000
+Num read registers  2 byte      2           0x0002
+Write register      2 byte      0           0x0000
+Num write registers 2 byte      3           0x0003
+Write data bytesize 1 byte      6           0x06
+Data to write       x byte      1,2,3       0x000100020003 CRC                 2 byte
+Message format to master follows fc 4:
+Description         size        e.g. dec    e.g. hex
+Slave Address       1 byte      1           0x01
+Function code       1 byte      23          0x17
+Read data bytesize  1 byte      4           0x04
+Data to write       x byte      4,5         0x00040005 CRC                 2 byte

+v 1.1.1: enable read and write of multiple 32-bit and 64-bit holding/input registers

-Note that version 1.1.0 has a breaking change in the software from version 1.0.0 version 1.1.0 does not begin the serial communication when running the modbus begin function.
+v 1.1.0: expand modbus capability to Arduino's inbuilt USB Serial port.
+Code breaking change: does not begin the serial communication when running the modbus begin function.
 As such, the user is required to run Serial.begin(baudrate) before running modbus.begin(slave_id, baudrate).
 Do note that modbus.begin is still required to instantiate the slave ID and other timing parameters related to baudrate.

+v1.0.0: first release.
+Modified from ModbusRTUSlave to add 2 additional classes: ModbusRTUSlave32 and ModbusRTUSlave64 that allows communication with datatypes that require higher number of bits (e.g. float requires 32 bits).
+To support reading of float or int, 2 new datatypes also created: Modbus32 and Modbus64.
+This new dtypes allow reading of underlying data as a float or as an int depending on the expected encoding of data.

 # ModbusRTUSlave
 Modbus is an industrial communication protocol.
 The RTU variant communicates over serial lines such as UART, RS-232, or RS-485.
 The full details of the Modbus protocol can be found at [modbus.org](https://modbus.org).
 A good summary can also be found on [Wikipedia](https://en.wikipedia.org/wiki/Modbus).